tshepang/blog/content/computing/ideal static blog generator.rst

 * Ability to show posts linking to current one.
 I'm not sure how useful this would be though.

+* A feed icon that is visible from the main page (and maybe Category pages).

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html